Hi, and welcome to my blog 🙂

 He’d seen a comment that I’d written on the membership site forum, inquiring as to how I could improve my English – and offered to proofread my first articles for free.

-This relationship has now lasted several years, and Pete has done wonders for me by dramatically improving my English language skills, whilst also building my self-confidence.
+This relationship has now lasted several years until Pete's way too early death, and Pete has done wonders for me by dramatically improving my English language skills, whilst also building my self-confidence.

-He has the knowledge, and love of, what is the fantastically rich English language.
-I really admire these traits, and continue to learn from him.
+He had the knowledge, and love of, what is the fantastically rich English language.
+I really admire these traits, and continued to learn from him until his death in 2019.

 Behind Every Successful Woman…